cucumber-attic/website/apps/dynamic/views/_posts/example-mapping-introduction.md

 *unconcious competence* stage: I knew how to do it, but I couldn't seem to explain it very effectively to anyone else.

-A couple of years ago I stumbled across this technique, and have been teaching it to people ever since.
+A couple of years ago I discovered this technique, and have been teaching it to people ever since.
 It seems popular and useful, so I want to share it with you.

 What is Example Mapping?
 ------------------------